gunnar-schulze/Escrido/README.rst

 =======

 :Authors: Gunnar Schulze
-:Date: 2018-11-06
+:Date: 2020-07-27
 :Version: 1.4.0
-:Contact: <gunnar.schulze@trinckle.com>
+:Contact: <gunnar.schulze@gmx.com>

 .. image:: logo/Escrido_logo_362x117.png

 What is this?
 -------------

 Escrido is a multi-language documentation generator.
-It is a tool that generates LaTeX and web documents of references and manuals for code and/or programming languages.
-It is strongly influenced by Doxygen and has a similar syntax.
+It is a tool that generates HTML and LaTeX documents of references and manuals for code and/or programming languages.
+It is influenced by Doxygen and has a similar syntax.
 Nevertheless it differs from Doxygen in several points:

 - Escrido is not bound to any programming language.
 This allows the markup text to be stored in any place, not only the original code file.
 In the same way elements that have no actual source code can be documented by Escrido.
 - Its output can be controlled easily by the use of template files.